 Sweet Autumn Clematis

 Sweet Autumn Clematis is a frothy fall flowering perennial vine.
 Growing up to 30' tall, this showy fall favorite is great for climbing a trellis, pergola, or arbors and looks beautiful cascading over the edges of fences or walls.
 Sweet Autumn Clematis attracts bees and butterflies.
 It's great for softening edges and provides privacy with its dense foliage and flowering habit.
-The thick vines provide an excellent habitat for small birds, it can be very invasive.
+Though the thick vines provide an excellent habitat for small birds, it can be very invasive.

 Plant Sweet Autumn Clematis in full sun to partial shade in US zones 4–9.
 Prune or cut this fast grower back in early spring as the flowers are produced on new growth.